elixir-cloud-aai/web-components/readme.md

 ### Prerequisites
 - Git
-- Node: any version starting with v12.0.0 or greater
+- [Node & npm](https://nodejs.org/en/): Recent LTS version avaliable
 - A fork of the repo (for any contributions)

 ### Installation